-The SportWest Board is governed by the Constitution of the Western Australian Sports Federation Inc, most recently adopted in May 2017 under the Associations Incorporation Act 2015.
+The SportWest Board is governed by the Constitution of the Western Australian Sports Federation Inc.

 Michael has been a Board member since 2011.